-On Sunday, June 21, 2020 at 2:00 pm, Author Ashley M. Biggers will give a presentation on her new book, Secret Albuquerque: A Guide to the Weird, Wonderful, and Obscure.
-The presentation will be live-streamed on the Albuquerque Historical Society’s Facebook Page.
+On Sunday, June 21, 2020, Author Ashley M. Biggers gave a presentation on her new book, Secret Albuquerque: A Guide to the Weird, Wonderful, and Obscure.
+The presentation was live-streamed on the Albuquerque Historical Society’s Facebook Page.

 Where in Albuquerque can you find accidentally dropped nuclear weapons, Microsoft’s first office, or the remains of an amusement park dedicated to comic book character Red Ryder?
 Why does Albuquerque have a grave for a fictional character and where do people play in a “maggot pit”?
 Where can you sleep in a spy’s former home, spot an “Arroyosaurus,” or walk among monumental origami?
 And where exactly can you eat a seven-pound burrito?
 You’ll find the answers to these questions, and many others, in this guide to the Duke City’s overlooked, offbeat, and unknown.